We strengthen our communities by connecting Delawareans through the diversity of human experiences.

-Delaware Humanities is Delaware’s independent, nonprofit affiliate of the National Endowment for the Humanities.
-Founded in 1973, Delaware Humanities provides educational and cultural opportunities to Delawareans through original programming and grants for non-profit organizations.
-Delaware Humanities helps Delawareans gain a deeper understanding of human identity, intellectual achievement, diverse cultures, and our shared heritage.
+Founded in 1973, Delaware Humanities is Delaware’s independent, nonprofit affiliate of the National Endowment for the Humanities.
+Our organization provides educational and cultural opportunities to people and communities in all three counties through original programming and grants for non-profits.
+We work to help Delawareans gain a deeper understanding of human identity, intellectual achievement, diverse cultures, and our shared heritage.